KHARAC/KHARAC/README.md

-Welcome to **My Data Wonderland**! 🎉📊
+Welcome to **My Data Wonderland**! 🎉📊<br>
 Hey there, curious human!
 You’ve stumbled upon my GitHub, a collection of my digital musings and creations.
 I’m a data analyst with a passion for turning numbers into stories, data into insights, and complex problems into solutions.
-If you’ve ever found yourself diving into the depths of data and emerged victorious, we’re on the same page!
+If you’ve ever found yourself diving into the depths of data and emerged victorious, we’re on the same page! <br>

-Who Am I? 🤔
+Who Am I? 🤔<br>
-I’m a data enthusiast who loves exploring the realms of:
+I’m a data enthusiast who loves exploring the realms of:<br>

-**IBM Planning Analytics** – because who doesn't love a good cube to slice and dice? 🧊 **Power BI** – my go-to for creating dashboards that make people say, "Wow, this is so intuitive!" 📈 **Azure SQL Serve**r – where my data lives and plays.
-It's my happy place. ☁️
+**IBM Planning Analytics** – because who doesn't love a good cube to slice and dice? 🧊<br>
+**Power BI** – my go-to for creating dashboards that make people say, "Wow, this is so intuitive!" 📈<br>
+**Azure SQL Serve**r – where my data lives and plays.
+It's my happy place. ☁️<br>

-The Code I Speak 💻
+The Code I Speak 💻 <br>
-You’ll often find me speaking these languages fluently:
+You’ll often find me speaking these languages fluently: <br>

-**SQL** – the language of databases, also known as "how I make the data dance." 💃🕺 **Python** – because I like my data to be pythonic and my scripts to be clean. 🐍
+**SQL** – the language of databases, also known as "how I make the data dance." 💃🕺 <br>
+**Python** – because I like my data to be pythonic and my scripts to be clean. 🐍 <br>

 But that’s not all!
 I’m also proficient in data manipulation languages and analytical expressions such as: